Can Swallowing A Can Tab Kill You

 Episodic, localized pelvic discomfort that occurs between menstrual periods, perhaps accompanying ovulation.

-Synonym: midpain Run across: mittelschmerz
+Synonym: midpain Run across: mittelschmerzintractable pain

 Chronic pain that is hard or impossible to manage with standard interventions.
 Common causes include metastatic cancer, chronic pancreatitis, radiculopathy, spinal string transection, or peripheral neuropathy.
 Intractable pain may also accompany somatoform disorders, depression, fibromyalgia, irritable bowel syndrome, and opiate dependence.
 Diverse combinations of the following management strategies are oft used to care for intractable hurting: antidepressant medications, counseling, deep brain stimulation, injected anesthetics, narcotic analgesics, neurological surgery, and pain clinic consultations.